 Our first project was a pinch bowl.
 I formed it using just my fingers and then slab built the lotus flower in the center.
 I learned quite a bit about clay and glazes while making this.
 For example, don’t open the kiln too soon or your piece will have little cracks everywhere!
 I have never been very patient.

 The second project we were given was to make a piece that represented the Anasazi culture or the Ancient Puebloans.
 I used red sculpture clay and used the pinch pot, coil method.
-I then cut out shapes from slab and then slipped and scored them to attach.
-I bisque-fired, applied shino glaze, and then fired to cone 6 to finish.
+I then cut out shapes from the slab and then slipped and scored them to attach.
+I bisque-fired, applied Shino glaze, and then fired to cone 6 to finish.
 I think a succulent plant will look nice in here.

 This mug wasn’t a project we had to complete, but probably the one I am most proud of!
 It took me around 6 tries to finally get something that even resembled a mug!
 Throwing is one of those things that takes years to really master with lots of practice and determination.
 The mug is made of porcelain and fired to cone 6.
 Some say it’s hard to throw with porcelain, but I found it easier than other clays and really enjoy the soft, smooth texture.
-I learned the most important thing about throwing, is when you are finished, make sure you get all the moisture out of the bottom, because it won’t dry evenly and will crack!
+I learned the most important thing about throwing, is when you are finished, make sure you get all the moisture out of the bottom because it won’t dry evenly and will crack!
 I had to seal my bowl because of a crack that ran across the whole bottom.
 Oops.

 Our final project was called Spirit of the Ancients.
 We had to create a ceramic piece and also design a poster board and give a presentation.
 Lucky for me, I visited Peru, so I already knew I wanted to do my presentation on the Incas.
-I did a blog post on Love My Art Jewelry about my Peruvian vacation here, and you can also see photos of my trip on my facebook page if you like.
+I did a blog post on Love My Art Jewelry about my Peruvian vacation here, and you can also see photos of my trip on my Facebook page if you like.

 The vessel I chose was an Urpu or Aryballos.
 I had purchased the one you see in the pic and brought it home with me.
 It’s not an ancient relic but a vintage piece about 60 years old.
 The piece I made was a replica of that one, but with a bit different design on the front.
 I was intrigued by Urpus or Aryballos because of their unique shape.
-The incas made the base in this conical shape so the pot could sit on the ground and then be tilted to pour out the contents.
+The Incas made the base in this conical shape so the pot could sit on the ground and then be tilted to pour out the contents.
 Ingenious.
-They stored Chicha (corn beer), chicha morada, water and other things like ashes in them.
+They stored Chicha (corn beer), chicha Morada, water, and other things like ashes in them.
 The Incas were a fascinating people, that developed mind-boggling structures that even to this day, engineers would have a hard time recreating.
 Very cool.

 So now that the year is coming to an end, and I’ve assessed where I’ve been, it’s time to figure out what I want to accomplish in the coming year.
 I plan to focus more on my little business.
 Take on a few more festivals, get some of my work in local galleries and stores, and build up my website.
 I’m even contemplating a return to Etsy.
-I might even has a teaching opportunity.
+I might even have a teaching opportunity.
 We will see!
 I’m looking forward to seeing what this next year will bring.